Automatic sleep tracking

 |If you do not see this option your phone probably does not support activity tracking in background.
 This is based on the phone hardware, more specifically the SoC’s sensor batching queue size.|

-Sleep as Android will never start sleep tracking without you pressing the Start sleep tracking button with the moon icon.
+Sleep as Android will never start sleep tracking without you pressing the Start sleep tracking button with the moon icon, from the wearable, or with a tracking widget.

 This is the most advanced automatic option where all the sophistication goes in.
 It uses input from your phone’s activity recognition engine and uses your common sleep habits for different days of week to find the sleep times for you.